mie-lab/trackintel/docs/modules/preprocessing.rst

 Staypoints
 ==========

-Staypoints are locations where someone stayed for a longer period of time (e.g., during a transfer between two transport modes).
-We can cluster these into places that a user frequently visits.
+Staypoints are points where someone stayed for a longer period of time (e.g., during a transfer between two transport modes).
+We can cluster these into locations that a user frequently visits.

 .. autofunction:: trackintel.preprocessing.staypoints.cluster_staypoints